plourenco/website-blog/src/posts/volatile/index.md

 In addition to any further possible
-[compiler (not hardware) optimisations](https://igoro.com/archive/volatile-keyword-in-c-memory-model-explained/), the latter is prohibited from allocating these values in registers.
+[compiler (not hardware) optimisations](https://igoro.com/archive/volatile-keyword-in-c-memory-model-explained/), the latter is also prohibited from allocating these values in registers, such as two references to the same volatile variable, where the first involves a load from memory, but the second tries to skip it re-using the value in the register.

 <Note>